ExpressionEngine/ExpressionEngine-User-Guide/source/urls/remove_index.php.rst

 ============================

 .. versionadded:: 2.2
-   Official support, limited to the scope of the recommendations provided here, is now available for removing ``index.php`` from your URLs.

 The ``index.php`` appears in your URLs because it is the file responsible for processing all requests to the system.
 In a URL such as ``https://example.com/template_group/template``, the